-Are fashion shows still relevant?
+But are fashion shows still relevant?
 What is their place in the world we know now?
-Can we recreate the atmosphere and emotions, felt in the first rows of a fashion show?
-Or even transport them from our screens into our living rooms?
+Can we recreate the atmosphere and emotions, felt in the first rows of a fashion show - or even transport them from our screens into our living rooms?

 The concept of a fashion show derives from 19th century Paris; however, the first fashion week was actually held in New York, in 1943.
 It was organized by the legendary American publicist Eleanor Lambert in an attempt to lure journalists who had long neglected to cover local designers.
 Until then, pages of American magazines were dominated by French brands.
 Only two years after, the first fashion week was held in Paris, then in Milan in 1958, and almost a quarter of a century later, in 1984, in London.
 These cities are now known as the four fashion capitals.

 Countless fashion shows happened before the popularization of television, and even more before the rise of the internet and social media.
 There was no alternative to physical events.
 Journalists, editors, and buyers, who missed the live show, had to wait weeks, even months to see the new collections.
 By then it was often too late, the story was picked up by a competitor magazine or the collection sold out.
 Today, this is hard to imagine.
 Every six months, our social media feeds are swamped by an incomprehensive number of images of new creations.
 By the time we take off our shoes at the end of the day, we can already read reviews of collections shown only hours before.
 To keep up with the crazy fashion schedule, we need a smartphone and working Wi-Fi.
 But what happens when a physical experience is no longer possible for anyone?